In 1944, a 39-year-old Austrian man named Victor Frankl and his wife Tilly were processed into the Auschwitz concentration camp.

 Find Meaning Through Limitations

-“Everything can be taken from a man but one thing: the last of human freedoms—to choose one’s attitude in any given set of circumstances, to choose one’s own way,” The search for meaning, Frankl believed, is the humanity’s primary motivator.
+“Everything can be taken from a man but one thing: the last of human freedoms—to choose one’s attitude in any given set of circumstances, to choose one’s own way,” wrote Frankl.
+The search for meaning, Frankl believed, is humanity’s primary motivator.

-Frankl, of course, is not the first to explore life’s big question: Why are we here?
+Frankl, of course, isn’t the first to explore life’s big question: Why are we here?
 For thousands of years, religious and secular scholars have attempted to answer this question.
 As Frankl observed, “Religion is the ultimate search for meaning.”

 Discover Purpose in the Struggle